Rental Property Process | Benefits of Rental Properties

 Return On Investment

-The return on investment, also known as (ROI), refers to a way to fully understand how valuable your property may be.
-The ROI is how much money you made divided by how much you spent on the property.
+Return on investment, also known as (ROI), is a way to understand your property’s value fully.
+The ROI is how much money you make divided by how much you spend on the property.
 The first step in calculating your return on investment will be to estimate the annual rental income.
-To determine the yearly income, you will research the rental rates of similar properties in the subject area.
+To determine the yearly payment, you will research the rental rates of similar properties in the subject area.
 Next, you will want to choose the annual expenses, including insurance, maintenance costs, taxes, necessary repairs, mortgage payments & interest, and any other associated fees.
 Next, select the net operating income by subtracting the annual rental income from the annual expenses.
 Following this step, you will want to calculate the total cash investment.
 You will determine this by adding the down payment, closing, and repair costs; divide the NOI (net operating income) by your total cash investment to establish your return on investment.

 Budget For Unexpected Expenses